Stocks fall and oil sinks as storm clouds gather over global economy - KRDO

 By Mark Thompson, CNN Business

-Investors hoping for an easy Christmas week could be sorely disappointed as stocks and oil prices slide in the face of growing threats to the global economy.
+Investors hoping for an easy Christmas week could be sorely disappointed as stocks and oil prices slid in the face of growing threats to the global economy.

-Dow futures and S&P 500 futures both fell about 1% by 7.30 a.m.
-ET on Monday, recovering after sharper falls earlier, while benchmark Brent crude was down about 3% at $71 a barrel.
+Benchmark Brent crude prices were down more than 3% to below $71 a barrel.
 Major stock market indexes in Europe also fell by about 1%.
 Most Asian markets suffered bigger drops, although the Shanghai Composite fared slightly better, drawing modest support from a Chinese interest rate cut.

 On Friday, the Dow finished down 532 points, or 1.5%.
 It was its worst drop in three weeks.
 The S&P 500 closed down 1%.
 Both are still sitting on healthy gains for the year so far.